contentful-labs/contentful-aws-lambda-static/README.md

 # the name of the lambda static rendering function
 LAMBDA_KINESIS_RENDERING_NAME=contentful-consumer-test
 ```
-Save the file with the config.sh in the root directory of this
+Save the file with the name `config.sh` in the root directory of this
 project.

 ## Installation